Jarod Grant: Interim Bantamweight champion

-Grant faced Anthony Retic for the interim BKFC Bantamweight Championship at BKFC Fight Night: New York 2 on March 12, 2022.
+Grant faced Anthony Retic for the interim BKFC Bantamweight Championship at BKFC Fight Night 6 on March 12, 2022.
 He won the bout by unanimous decision to win the interim championship.

-Grant faced Reggie Barnett Jr. on July 23, 2022, at BKFC Fight Night: Tampa 2.
+Grant faced Reggie Barnett Jr. on July 23, 2022, at BKFC Fight Night 10.
 He lost the bout by technical decision.

 Move to flyweight

-Moving to flyweight, Grant fought John Dodson on February 17, 2023, at BKFC: KnuckleMania 3.
+Moving to flyweight, Grant fought John Dodson on February 17, 2023, at BKFC KnuckleMania 3.
 He lost the bout via first-round knockout.

 Signing with BYB

 Grant signed a multi-fight deal with BYB in April 2024 and made his debut with the company at BYB 29, defeating Lukas Jones by 2nd round TKO.